 - Webinars: On this example page promoting a webinar with Facebook, more than 40,000 have signed up. - Blog Subscription: Similarly, on a blog under the "subscribe" module, it indicates over 130,000 people have subscribed.
-This is proof that it's a highly trustworthy and popular blog people should follow. - Conferences: Events like SXSW and INBOUND are some of the hottest events because tons of people flock to them every year.
+This is proof that it's a highly trustworthy and popular blog people should follow. - events because tons of people flock to them every year.